nitanmarcel/Telecraft/README.md

 python3 -m telecraft
 ```

 * You'll need to start the craftbukkit.
-You can find the instructions for installing it and the RaspberryJuice plugin you need on google
+You can find the instructions on installing the server and the RaspberryJuice plugin on google